Nissan Micra Review

 Running costs and pricing

-Orders for the Micra EV will open in late 2025, with the first deliveries in January 2026.
-It's part of Nissan’s product offensive - four new fully electric models by 2027, with the Micra to be followed by the new Leaf, Juke, and a sub-£18,000 city car based on the Twingo - which is now confirmed for the UK.
-Micra will be built in France.
-While it’s a shame it's not going to be built here in the UK at Nissan Sunderland factory, that's cost saving for you.
-The forthcoming Leaf will be built in Sunderland, which is great news!
+The Micra is part of Nissan’s new product offensive, which promises four new fully electric models by 2027, including the Micra, followed by the new Leaf, Juke, and a sub-£18,000 city car based on the Twingo - which is now confirmed for the UK.

 Verdict

-For us, the Micra doesn't have quite the same "I must have one" quality as the Renault, but there's no doubt that it's a lovely car to drive, and I think it's rather sweet to look at, too.
+For us, the Micra doesn't have quite the same "I want one" quality as the Renault, but there's no doubt that it's a lovely car to drive, and I think it's rather sweet to look at, too.
 I'd have one in a brighter colour, myself - that blue is really cool!
 But with the Inster, e-C3, Fiat Grande Panda and - of course - the Renault 5 to contend with, the Nissan has got its work cut out.
-Those monthly deals will likely make- or break it.
+Those monthly PCP and lease deals will likely make- or break it.

 Like the Nissan Micra?
 Try these...